The Purpose of the Health and Wellbeing Board

 The Board is committed to:

-can understand the decisions being taken and the rationale behind
+the decisions being taken and the rationale behind them.

-people to have their say and an opportunity to influence
+their say and an opportunity to influence decisions.

-decisions are taken in the long term interests of the whole
+taken in the long term interests of the whole population.

 Staffordshire County Council (x3)